Masjuke/Kubern8s/Architecture.md

 Namespaces provide a scope for names.
 Names of resources need to be unique within a namespace, but not across namespaces.namespaces are a way to divide cluster resources between multiple users (via resource quota).

 In future versions of Kubernetes, objects in the same namespace will have the same access control policies by default.
 It is not necessary to use multiple namespaces just to separate slightly different resources, such as different versions of the same software: use labels to distinguish resources within the same namespace.

+`Nodes`

+A node is a worker machine in Kubernetes, previously known as a minion.
+A node may be a VM or physical machine, depending on the cluster.
+Each node has the services necessary to run pods and is managed by the master components.
+The services on a node include Docker, kubelet and kube-proxy.
+See The Kubernetes Node section in the architecture design doc for more details.